...

 3. Goods Vehicles

-Commercial vehicles, including trucks and vans, accounted for about A$ 18.9 billion of imports in 2023–24.
-These are essential for logistics, freight, and construction, highlighting Australia’s reliance on imported transport machinery.
+Commercial vehicles, including trucks, vans, and utility vehicles, accounted for about A$ 15.7 billion in imports in 2024–25.
+These vehicles are essential for logistics, freight transportation, mining, and construction sectors across the country.

 4. Telecom Equipment & Parts

-Telecommunications equipment and parts were valued at approximately A$ 17.2 billion in 2023–24.
-These imports are crucial to maintain Australia’s digital infrastructure and connectivity for both businesses and consumers.
+Telecommunications equipment and parts were valued at around A$ 17.3 billion in 2024–25.
+These imports support Australia’s expanding digital infrastructure, including mobile networks, internet connectivity, and advanced communication technologies used by businesses and consumers.

 5. Computers

-Australia imported around A$ 11.5 billion worth of computers, laptops, and related hardware in 2023–24.
-These products support education, business, and government operations, reflecting the growing digital economy.
+Australia imported approximately A$ 13.7 billion worth of computers and related hardware in 2024–25.
+Computers, laptops, and servers are essential for education, business operations, and government services, highlighting the country’s growing digital economy.

 6. Medicaments (Including Veterinary)

-Medicaments and veterinary medicines were imported to the value of A$ 8.9 billion in 2023–24.
-These imports are critical for human and animal health, ensuring consistent access to pharmaceuticals.
+Medicaments and veterinary medicines were imported to the value of about A$ 9.7 billion in 2024–25.
+These pharmaceutical imports ensure reliable access to medicines for both human healthcare and the agricultural sector.

 7. Electrical Machinery & Parts (nes)

-Electrical machinery and parts not elsewhere specified accounted for A$ 7.9 billion in imports.
-These components are widely used in appliances, industrial equipment, and high-tech devices.
+Electrical machinery and parts not elsewhere specified accounted for roughly A$ 10.8 billion in imports in 2024–25.
+These components are widely used in appliances, industrial machinery, and electronic equipment across multiple sectors.

 8. Civil Engineering Equipment & Parts